MrHup/Romanian-Card-Verification-Optimization/README.md

 Clone this repository and navigate to the api directory:

-    cd MorpheusID/api
+    cd MorpheusID/api/criminal-records

 Install the dependencies:

     pip install -r requirements.txt

-Run the FastAPI development server:
+Run the Flask development server:

-    uvicorn main:app --reload
+    flask run

-The API will be available at http://localhost:8000.
+The API will be available at http://localhost:5000.
 You can use a tool like Postman to send requests to the API and see the results.

 ## 💡 Still a WIP